cosmin-bianu/dcdashboard/README.md

   <h3 align="center">Content Manangement Dashboard</h3>

   <p align="center">
-    A dashboard meant to be used with the 'Sample content app' to deliver text lectures in the form of lessons categorised by chapters
+    A dashboard meant to be used with the 'Lesson delivery app' to deliver text lectures in the form of lessons categorised by chapters
     <br />
     <a href="https://github.com/cosmin-bianu/dcdashboard"><strong>Explore the docs »</strong></a>
     <br />